 I was once asked where the centre of London was and I couldn’t begin to say.
 Is it Trafalgar Square?
 No, that is for tourists.
 Residents usually only go there to change buses.
 Oxford Street?
 Best avoided in summer, the January sales and before Christmas.
 Instead of one midpoint, each former village has its own centre and characteristics, usually based upon who has settled there or what their trade was.
 One of my friends was surprised to learn that her entire post code was full of Portuguese expats when coming home one evening during some sporting event to find all the lampposts, stores and restaurants hung with flags.
 Choosing between bagels or curry on Brick Lane, seeing a quiet Bethnal Greet street come alive every Saturday with families going to the synagogue at the end of the road, dancing to the Skatalites in Finsbury Park.
 Talking nonsense in the open-all-night Italian cafés of Soho, my first taste of Jamaican ackee and saltfish in Lewisham, hearing of someone who went on holiday to Poland and came back with what he thought were rare treats, only to be told they were selling the same brands in the local corner shop… it was easy to track the ebb and flow of established communities and recent arrivals (often via food).

 Similar renewals have always been part of London’s story.
 The most notorious slums in the city once stood not too far from Covent Garden.
 The neighbourhood of opium dens that Dorian Gray frequented are now full of yellow brick and glass buy-to-let blocks.
 The old City fell once to the Luftwaffe’s bombs – which just missed St Paul’s – and then again to the planners, the brutalists and futurists.
-The fogs and ‘pea-soupers’, so dense that they are almost another character in tales as diverse as the Sherlock Holmes stories, the debut of George Smiley (and John le Carré) and Iris Murdoch’s A Severed Head, have been consigned to the past.
+The fogs and ‘pea-soupers’, so dense that they are almost another character in London books as diverse as the Sherlock Holmes stories, the debut of George Smiley (and John le Carré) and Iris Murdoch’s A Severed Head, have been consigned to the past.
 Still, hours of entertainment can be had walking around and trying to imagine what was once there.
 One weekend I stumbled across Cable Street – scene of the famous 1930s battle – by taking a wrong turn under a flyover.

 London does encourage flights of fancy: I don’t think I ever took the bus over Waterloo Bridge without thinking of Terry and Julie and humming a little.
-I always expected to see some of Michael Frayn’s characters from Towards the End of the Morning as I stumbled out of a Fleet Street boozer at closing time.
+I always expected to see some of Michael Frayn’s characters from another great London book – Towards the End of the Morning – as I stumbled out of a Fleet Street boozer at closing time.
 Despite the near constant tinkering – as Mark Woff once noted: ‘London, it’ll be great when it’s finished’ – scenes of Gordon Comstock’s Hampstead tedium, the impossible-to-escape pubs of Earl’s Court in Hangover Square and of course hints of all of the Dickens still remain, tucked away.
 Perhaps London changes, but Londoners rarely do.
 It is a broad club.
 I think I know one true, born and bred Londoner, everyone else being later transplants, but it doesn’t take long until you’re ‘part of the furniture‘.
 Then you can enjoy all the fun of going back home for a visit and playing a game of ‘Guess how much this costs in London’, with friends who think you must have lost your mind to want to live there.

 Even on a fairly median wage, it always seemed possible to get a glimpse of the other London.
 The 1%’s town hovered at the edge of our vision like something out of China Miéville’s The City & The City: champagne bars on the client’s tab, openings at galleries, a Soho rooftop party complete with hot tubs.
 Once accidentally going clubbing to the kind of place the young Royals used to drink in, or the time a celebrity came over to our table at a cabaret to admire my friend’s dress, another evening at a private club that almost had a secret handshake on entry, the night we blagged into the Gaucho Club and were bought drinks by John Diamond (one of the best conversationalists, even though using pen and notepad).
 It is easy to write your own legends.
 But some of the best times were at the opposite end of the scale: £5 to get into The Ultimate Hackney Warehouse Rave with all my pals, a Friday evening at Tate Modern, weekend lazing in Regent’s or Victoria or one of the other amazing parks.
 London living wasn’t always out of the reach of the non-bankers.